jayakrishna1509/Portfolio/README.md

 ## Task

-Portfolio (include details and personal info) with clickable image for Navigation.
+Portfolio (include details and personal info) with a clickable image for Navigation.<br />

+Tech Stack: HTML